chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Notice that also hydra takes /silverpeas/AuthenticationServlet as input, because it is submitting a POST request to the actual processing endpoint (AuthenticationServlet) that processes the login attempt.

 What is ^USER^ ?
 In our scenario, ^USER^ is scr1ptkiddy, passed to hydra using the -l parameter.
 What is ^PASS^ ?
-One by one, it assumes the values of the various passwords in the silverplatter_keywords.txt file, passed to hydra using the -P paramerter.
+One by one, it assumes the values of the various passwords in the silverplatter_keywords.txt file, passed to hydra using the -P parameter.

 For instance, when ^USER^ is scr1ptkiddy and ^PASS^ is adipiscing, the command passed to /silverpeas/AuthenticationServlet becomes: